JMencius/Arrow/ONTsoftware_misuse_configs/shasta/scripts/README.md

 bash ./run_all.sh;
 ```

-<mark>Shasta is a memory-intensive program.
-Please ensure you have at least 1 TB of physical RAM to successfully repeat our results.</mark>
+Shasta is a memory-intensive program.
+Please ensure you have at least 1 TB of physical RAM to successfully repeat our results.